 It is important to understand that dyslexia is not associated with a low IQ —Albert Einstein was dyslexic and had an estimated IQ of 160!
 However, many times, children may fall prey to negative stigmas with specific regards to their learning abilities, resulting in low self esteem and self worth as a student.

 How does dyslexia affect children?

-According to the American Optometric Association, 25% of all children have a vision problem significant enough to impact their learning —indicating that 1 in 4 students have a vision-based learning disability.
+According to the American Optometric Association, 25 percent of all children have a vision problem significant enough to impact their learning— indicating that 1 in 4 students have a vision-based learning disability.

 Dyslexia is one of the most common learning disabilities.
-Research indicates that up to 15% of the population may be dyslexic, and that fewer than 1 in 10 will actually receive a formal diagnosis.
+Research indicates that up to 15 percent of the population may be dyslexic, and that fewer than 1 in 10 will actually receive a formal diagnosis.